Education

 The healthcare obesity prevention program for children will consist of outdoor activities inviting the participation of families, conducting seminars within schools and communities, promotion of the healthcare program through flyers and on social media.
 Seminars will focus on the diseases that come along with obesity, topics based on physiological and emotional changes due to obesity, and effects of it on a child as they carry it into adulthood.

-Conducting the workshop will include making use of slides, inviting professionals from healthcare organizations to present their view on obesity, displaying charts and trends to parents to inform them better.
+Conducting the workshop will include making use of slides, inviting professionals from healthcare organizations to present their views on obesity, and displaying charts and trends to parents to inform them better.
 Breaking down the overall effect of a child’s obesity problem and implementing it on various other behavioral changes that parents neglect to notice.
-Providing them with a financial analysis of the cost it takes to tackle the problems that arise due to obesity (health and therapy cost), and finally presenting them with statistics of how adapting to a healthier lifestyle will increase life expectancy.
+Providing them with a financial analysis of the cost it takes to tackle the problems that arise due to obesity (health and therapy costs) costs and finally presenting them with statistics on how soon adapting to a healthier lifestyle will increase life expectancy.

-The presentation forms as one of the critical parts in a campaign, since people are more likely to incur an effect from a visual aid rather than sitting down to read helpful benefits off of something written.
-The presentation is focused on obesity among children or otherwise known as childhood obesity will determine various options for preventing children from undergoing
+The presentation forms one of the critical parts of a campaign since people are more likely to incur an effect from a visual aid rather than sitting down to read helpful benefits from something written.
+The presentation is focused on obesity among children, otherwise known as childhood obesity, and will determine various options for preventing children from undergoing it.

 The target audience for the prevention program will consist of parents, caregivers, and children from the selected community.
 Teachers are also a good source of conveying this information since they serve as the next best instructors other than caregivers and parents.
-Schools being the secondary source where a child spends most of their time it is also a good source of initiating this campaign.
-Keeping the target audience in focus will also aid in the development of the campaign structure, selection of topics to present and choosing the best way of delivering it to them, in forms of digestible bites.
-Preference towards the target audience will also focus on ways of bringing in major contribution from parents, children, and caregivers in the selected community (Franckle et al., 2017).
+Schools, being the secondary school where children spend most of their time, are also a good source, and they are initiating this campaign.
+Keeping the target audience in focus will also aid in the development of the campaign structure, selection of topics to present, and choosing the best way of delivering it to them in forms digestible.
+The difference towards the target audience will also focus on ways of bringing in major contribution from parents, children, and caregivers in the selected community (Franckle et al., 2017).
 Involving the process of meeting with parents in an individual manner will prove to be a hectic process and may slow down the process of implementing the program in the community.
-A major portion of the audience can be targeted through the process of inviting people from the use of advertising on social media, blogs and through the use of online welfare community service websites.
+A major portion of the audience can be targeted through the process of inviting people through the use of advertising on social media, blogs, and through the use of online welfare community service websites.

-The cost for mobilizing the health care prevention program will be consistent with the measures undertaken and as such may present variations at the time of implementation.
-Although a general estimate of the overall cost can be analyzed by inquiring into the cost of conducting seminars and workshops in the targeted areas.
-The cost for selecting a venue and hosting a workshop over a defined number of days, inviting public speakers and professionals from the field of medicine and healthcare disciplines, printing and posting flyers, opening up “Go Green” outlets around various shops and food courts to promote healthy, diet-friendly food items and promoting these items in school cafeteria’s as an alternative to sweetened drinks and other variations of junk food.
+The cost for moflizing the health care prevention program will be consistent with the measures undertaken and as s,uch may ,present variations at the time of implementation.
+However, a general estimate of the overall cost can be analyzed by inquiring into the cost of conducting seminars and workshops in the targeted areas.
+The cost for selecting a venue and hosting a workshop over a defined number of days, inviting public speakers and professionals from the field of medicine and healthcare disciplines, printing and posting flyers, opening up “Go Green” outlets around various shops and food courts to promote healthy, diet-friendly food items and promoting these items in school cafeterias as an alternative to sweetened drinks and other variations of junk food.

 Evaluation

-The methods for conducting an evaluation will be based on the outcome the workshops and seminars will hold, towards bringing a change in the life of the targeted audience.
-However, to conduct a physical form of an evaluation process, parents will be asked to take part in providing their feedback at the end of the program’s completion.
+The methods for conducting an evaluation will be based on the outcome of the workshops and seminars held towards bringing a change in the life of the targeted audience.
+However, to conduct a physical form ation process, parents will be asked to take provider feedback at the end of the program’s completion.
 The feedback will analyze the amount of influence the parents, caregivers, and children were able to acquire from it.
-Surveys will be conducted in school for a designated period of time, to assess whether the given program for the selected community was useful or not.
+Surveys will be conducted in school for a designated period of time to assess whether the given program for the selected community was useful or not.
 The data gathered from the analysis will assist in providing factual data to work on (Sleddens et al., 2011).
-The evaluation process will be helpful in charting out a trend which can assist in future programs in the area as well.
-The data acquired from this prevention program can then be compared with the programs conducted in Boston, in the past years, to analyze if any major changes have been brought in over the years or if the current prevention program was useful or not.
+The evaluation process will be helpful in charting out a trend that can assist in future programs in the area as well.
+The data acquired from this prevention program can then be compared with the programs conducted in Boston in the past years to analyze if any major changes have been brought in over the years or if the current prevention program was useful or not.

 Conclusion